The Centre for Studies in Arts in Culture (STAC) is excited to welcome students for the Spring and Summer sessions of 2022.

 From paintings of the Olympiads in Antiquity, to the photography of today’s sports events, through to the history of popular street games in Canadian art, music, festivals and opening ceremonies at the games, aesthetic gymnastics and athletic performances.
 Sports has a long, rich cultural tradition.

 Learn about sports, arts and culture during the historic 2022 Canada Summer Games hosted at Brock University in Niagara.
 An Interdisciplinary approach to the representation of sports and sport events in the arts, the course has an emphasis on Canadian production.
-This is an online asynchronous course taught by Curtis Tye, a celebrated Niagara educator and creator of the course.
+This is an online asynchronous course taught by Andrew Tye, a celebrated Niagara educator and creator of the course.
 The course runs from July through August.